cloudposse/atmos/website/docs/integrations/atlantis.md

 <br/>

-__NOTE:__ If Atlantis Integration is configured only in the `integrations.atlantis` section in `atmos.yaml`, the command-line flags `--config-template` and `--project-template` are required to specify the config template and project template to use from the collection of templates defined in `atmos.yaml`.
+__NOTE:__ If Atlantis Integration is configured only in the `integrations.atlantis` section in `atmos.yaml`, the command-line flags `--config-template` and `--project-template` are required to specify a config template and a project template from the collection of templates defined in the `integrations.atlantis.config_templates` and `integrations.atlantis.project_templates` sections in `atmos.yaml`.
 You can change this behavior by using the `settings.atlantis` sections in stack config files.

 ### Configure Atlantis Integration in `settings.atlantis` sections in stack configs